Multiple roads or pathways converging into a single point at sunset

 Summary

-When considering M&A transaction costs, companies are best served by realistically calculating acquisition costs to achieve synergy targets, including the cost of the expertise required to successfully execute the transaction.
-When spending millions or billions of dollars on an acquisition, buyers should not underestimate the fundamental cost of the work to put two companies together to achieve synergies and realize a deal strategy.
+When considering M&A transaction costs, companies are best served by realistically calculating acquisition costs to achieve synergy targets.
+Buyers should not underestimate the fundamental cost of the work required to integrate two companies and realize a deal strategy.

 About this article